-Washing Machine Size Does vary but not much
+Washing machine sizes vary – but not by much

-The most common size problem seems to washing machine width, when the washing machine is too wide to fit in the standard 600 cm wide kitchen space.
+The most common size problem seems to washing machine width, where a washing machine is too wide to fit into the space under a kitchen worktop.
 In the UK we have many small kitchens.
 So compromises are often made on the space.

-In my random check of 33 examples of washing machine sizes and dimensions 32 were between 59 and 60 cm wide.
+In my random check of 33 examples of different washing machine sizes and dimensions 32 were between 59 and 60 cm wide.
 Only one was less wide at 52 cm.
 However, I didn’t double-check if it was a mistake or not.

 Washing machine height

 Washing machine height is the same on virtually all washing machines.
-Out of the 33 washing machines I checked only 3 were less than 85 cm high, and that was only by 1 mm.
+Out of the 33 washing machines I checked, only 3 were less than 85 cm high, and that was only by 1 mm.

 This is usually more than enough to let it fit under a lower than normal kitchen worktop.
-It also usually involves removing the feet, and fitting smaller studs.
+It also typically involves removing the feet, and fitting smaller studs.
 However, you shouldn’t just remove the lid yourself.
-There are some safety issues to bear in mind as discussed in my reducing height of washing machine article.
+There are some safety issues to bear in mind, as discussed in my reducing height of washing machine article.

 Washing machine depth

-Again, washing machines are all mostly the same depth, but there is more variation in depth than any other dimension.
-Ironically this is often the least critical measurement.
+There is more variation in depth than any other dimension.
+Sometimes several millimetres.
+But ironically, this is often the least critical measurement.
 A washing machine that’s deeper than average can usually still fit in the space.
 It will just stick out a bit more, and this is not always a problem.

 Tips for finding smaller washing machine

-Comparison sites let you filter results by height, width and depth.
-So use them, but DO NOT TRUST the measurements quoted on web sites.
-If a web site says a washing machine is the smaller size you are looking for – double check the stats on the specifications page.
+Comparison sites usually let you filter results by height, width, and depth.
+So use them, but do not explicitly trust the measurements quoted on websites.
+If a web site says a washing machine is the smaller size you are looking for – double-check the stats on the specifications page.
 Check it on multiple websites.

 If mission-critical, and it seems a lot different to the rest, then check with the manufacturer.
 Bookmark or copy the page.
 Print it out.
-You can use this as evidence if it turns up and is bigger than the specifications said so you can reject it.
-I’ve seen several cases where quoted measurements were wrong
+You can use this as evidence if it turns up and is bigger than the specifications said, so you can reject it.
+I’ve seen several cases where quoted measurements were wrong!

 The depth of a washing machine quoted by the manufacturer should in theory take into account the whole depth, but does it include the way the front may bulge out as well as the door?
 If critical, double check.